shivannadm/C-INDEX/README.md

 # C-Program
-Here all related to C-programming language codes will available.
+Here all related to C language codes will available.